 Potentially Significant Impact Less Than Significant Impact With Mitigation Incorporated Less Than Significant Impact No Impact XII.
-MIN ERAL RESOURCES - Would the project: mine ult in the loss of availability of a known eral resource that would be of value to region and the residents of the state? \boxtimes impo delir ult in the loss of availability of a locally ortant mineral resource recovery site neated on a local general plan, specific or other land use plan?
+MINERAL RESOURCES - Would the project: a) Result in the loss of availability of a known mineral resource that would be of value to the region and the residents of the state?
+Result in the loss of availability of a locally important mineral resource recovery site delineated on a local general plan, specific plan or other land use plan?